Written by Ophir Gottlieb and Jason Hitchings

 Each company in our 'Top Picks' is the single winner in an exploding thematic shift like artificial intelligence, Internet of Things, drones, biotech and more.
 In fact, here are just two of the trends that will radically affect the future that we are ahead of:

 The Internet of Things (IoT) market will be measured in trillions of dollars as of next year.
 CML Pro has named the top two companies that will benefit.
-That's only one of the trends we've found.
-Here's a look at virtual and augmented reality's future:
+Then there's cyber security:

 Market correction or not, recession or not, the growth in this area is a near certainty, even if projections come down, this is happening.
-CML Pro has named the single best virtual reality stock to benefit from this theme.
+CML Pro has named the single best cyber security stock to benefit from this theme.